Top 30+ Celtic Symbols And Their Meanings

 Celtic Shamrock symbol

-Clover is Ireland’s most undeniable symbol.
-According to legend, this plant helped the Christian missionary and catechist St. Patrick explain the meaning of the three hypostases of the Trinity.
-The Celts were convinced that the shamrock would protect against the failure of planned events, evil tongues, the evil eye and could even anticipate the incipient storm by assuming an upright position.
+The clover is the most undisputed symbol of Ireland.
+According to legend, it was this plant that helped the Christian missionary and catechist St. Patrick explain the meaning of the three hypostases of the Trinity.
+The Celts were convinced that the shamrock protected against the failure of planned events, evil tongues, and the evil eye and could even anticipate the beginning of a storm by taking an upright position.

 6 Wheel of Taranis